Reltorem/reltorem.github.io/_posts/2025-12-02-network-cables.md

 **Network Cables and Ethernet**

 Ethernet is a protocol and family of standards defined by the IEEE (Institute of Electrical and Electronics Engineers).
 It defines how signals are sent and processsed in a network.
 It can run over *twisted pair, coaxial or fibre*.
-TP is by far the most common and coaxial is essentially obsolete.
+TP is by far the most common in home/office settings and coaxial is essentially obsolete.

 *Twisted Pair (TP)*
 - Copper wiring